zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 }
 ```

-Another example of the log format enables tracking different time values between NGINX and an upstream server that may help to diagnose a problem if your website experience slowdowns.
+Another example of the log format enables tracking different time values between NGINX and an upstream server.
+This may help with diagnosing a slowdown of your website.
 You can use the following variables to log the indicated time values:

 - [`$upstream_connect_time`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_connect_time) – The time spent on establishing a connection with an upstream server
 - [`$upstream_header_time`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_header_time) – The time between establishing a connection and receiving the first byte of the response header from the upstream server